Frequently Asked Questions

 What is the pre-registration deadline?

-Registration will remain open until Wednesday, September 8, as long as space remains in our audition classes.
-We hope to accommodate all interested applicants but may need to close the registration form prior to 9/8 if demand for any age group exceeds our capacity.
+Registration will remain open until Tuesday, September 6 at 10AM, as long as space remains in our audition classes.
+We hope to accommodate all interested applicants but may need to close the registration form prior to 9/6 if demand for any age group exceeds our capacity.

 Winter Term Auditions for 6-10 year olds